Skip to main content

 When the same device shows up through multiple methods, HomeMapper merges the records using definitive hardware identifiers, not names.
 No fuzzy name matching.
 If two records can't be confidently merged, HomeMapper shows them as duplicates rather than risk collapsing two different devices into one.

 Scan-only by design.
-HomeMapper discovers and inventories.
-It never controls, modifies, or commissions.
-A deliberate boundary, not a limitation.
+HomeMapper discovers and inventories; it never controls, modifies, or commissions.

 HomeKit scanning is free.
 Some discovery methods and correlation features are Pro.